Tempur-Pedic® – The Original Visco Elastic Mattress Company

 The TEMPUR-Cloud Collection is the plushest, with 4-lb.
 TEMPUR-ES as the top layer in each of its six models.

 Firmer is the TEMPUR-Contour Collection with four models.
-The top layer is 5.3-lb.
-TEMPUR-HD, firmer, and even more temperature-sensitive than the TEMPUR–ES.
+The top layers are either 5.3-lb or 7-lb TEMPUR-HD, firmer, and even more temperature-sensitive than the TEMPUR-ES.